Keeping in contact with legal advisers

 You are allowed to write as many letters as you wish at your expense subject to any local policy that is in place.
 Some prisons may restrict the number of pages and number of letters, for example in the high security estate staff check letters and it is a way of saving staff time.

+You must include your name, number, and establishment address on outgoing correspondence.
 You should be given writing materials to write to your solicitor if you don’t have this.
+If you have moved prisons legal letters should be forwarded as matter of urgency.

 If you need to write letters for legal matters and you cannot afford postage, you can ask the governor to pay the postage for a letter for you, this is called a Special Letter.
+There is more detailed information about this in PSI 49/2011 Prisoner Communications.

 Prison Rule 39